-The good news is that Facebook ads are easy on the wallet.
+And Facebook ads are easy on the wallet.
 Facebook has a much higher ROI than Adwords, the local paper, weekly mailers or Yelp.
-Plus, you will know within 3-5 days whether or not your ads are working, so you don’t over-invest in something that isn’t working.
-You can test and perfect your ads for a very low cost.
-As little as $5 per day per ad.
+Plus, you will know within 3-5 days whether or not your ads are working, so you don’t over-invest in something that isn’t effective.
+You can test and perfect your ads for a very low cost, as little as $5 per day per ad.

 Video content is seeing the highest engagement in 2017, with carousel ads a close second.
 And quality really does matters when you are putting your ads together.
-Avoid saying anything negative or spammy-sounding in your ads, because Facebook may now reject your ad outright, or pull it after it starts running.
+Avoid saying anything negative or spammy-sounding in your ads, because Facebook may reject your ad outright, or pull it after it starts running.
 Facebook’s primary goal is to protect the experience of their user, not their advertiser.
-They do not like content that is off-putting.
-Now and always, it’s important to start with a goal, and then determine which ad format will drive the most engagement (image, video, slideshow, or a featured blog post?)
-In 2017 it has become a good idea to let Facebook optimize where it shows your ad (desktop vs. mobile).
+They do not like content that is off-putting or negative.
+And make sure your landing page matches your ad.
+Facebook checks to make sure your ad copy is consistent with your landing page.

-Keep in mind that if your conversions are handled at your website, not on Facebook, you will save a ton on your ad budget.
+Keep in mind that if your conversions are handled at your website, not on Facebook, you will save a bundle on your ad budget.
 Test.
 Test.
 Test.
 Think of the first 2-3 months of each campaign as a laboratory experiment.
 Test different audiences, imagery, and messaging at $5-$10 / ad.
 Let each ad run for at least 48 hours and 1000 views before making any changes or turning any off.
 Test one variable at a time in unique ad sets.
-Then put your budget behind the ad that drives the most sales.
+Then put your budget behind the ad that drives the most engagement.
 While you may see immediate results, in most cases you will need to experiment a bit first.

 Finally, review Facebook’s ad policies every quarter: they are often updated and you need to stay on top to ensure that your ads run to the largest and best audience possible.
 Facebook’s goal is to provide positive, relevant experiences for their audience.